-“The sense of place was magnificent, and the atmosphere was taut, but seemed to come at the expense of characterization and plot”
+“The sense of place was magnificent, the atmosphere was taut, but they came at the expense of characterization and plot”

 When Rachel marries dark, handsome David, everything seems to fall into place.
 Swept from single life in London to the beautiful Carnhallow House in Cornwall, she gains wealth, love, and an affectionate stepson, Jamie.

 But then Jamie’s behaviour changes, and Rachel’s perfect life begins to unravel.
 He makes disturbing predictions, claiming to be haunted by the spectre of his late mother – David’s previous wife.
 Is this Jamie’s way of punishing Rachel, or is he far more traumatized than she thought?

 As Rachel starts digging into the past, she begins to grow suspicious of her husband.
 Why is he so reluctant to discuss Jamie’s outbursts?
 And what exactly happened to cause his ex-wife’s untimely death, less than two years ago?
 As summer slips away and December looms, Rachel begins to fear there might be truth in Jamie’s words: